 - The Advent Table: During the first two Sundays in Advent, baked goods, preserves, and crafts are sold, with proceeds donated to Community Care.
 Community Garden: For the past nine summers, a vegetable garden has been planted on church property.
 The purpose of the garden is to provide fresh produce to Community Care for their clientele.

 - Lenten Lunches: Each Wednesday during Lent, homemade soups and salads are served to raise money for the Primate’s World Relief and Development Fund.

 - Brock University: Outreach to the University and its students is growing.
 We host “Tooney Suppers” for students at the church every second Wednesday through the fall and spring terms.

 - Shaver Songbirds: A group of parishioners offer sing-alongs with patients at the Hotel Dieu Shaver Hospital.

 The Church holds many activities for fun and fellowship.
 Events have included:

-- “Guess Who’s Coming to Dinner” (parishioners dine with one another at surprise locations)
+- “Guess Who’s Coming to Dinner”

 - Beer and Blues Evening